-It has all the components of peaceful parenting, but with a much larger focus on the parent.
-It’s not about raising the child, but about raising the parent.
+It has all the components of peaceful parenting, but with a much stronger focus on the parent.
+Rather than focusing on raising the child, it’s more about raising the parent.

 The best way to explain this paradigm shift is through an example: your two year old refuses to put on her shoes.

 When usual persuasion methods prove unsuccessful, you grow frustrated.
-You threaten punishment (an attempt to control the child and situation).
-It doesn’t work.
+You threaten punishment (an attempt to control the child and situation), but it doesn’t work.
 You become angry.
-You yell.
-You threaten bigger punishments (No iPad in the car for you!).
+You yell and threaten to punish (No iPad in the car for you!).

-Let’s run through the Peaceful Parenting points above (with another fun table!).
+Let’s run through the peaceful parenting points above:

 Are you triggered because you have FEAR of running late (and that dreadful things will happen)?

-Conscious Parenting is about bringing your awareness to that hidden fear or those subconscious thoughts running in the background, and you metaphorically hit CTR+ALT+DELETE.
-You stop those fears.
+Conscious parenting is about bringing your awareness to that hidden fear or those subconscious thoughts running in the background.
+Then, you can metaphorically hit CTR+ALT+DELETE to stop those fears.